How to Get Nail Glue Off: A Comprehensive Guide

 • Use a cuticle pusher to remove any remaining glue from hard-to-reach areas.

-• If you have sensitive skin, opt for a non-acetone nail polish remover or a natural remedy like lemon juice or white vinegar.
+• If you have sensitive skin, opt for a non-acetone nail polish remover or try natural remedies like lemon juice or white vinegar.

-• After removing the glue, moisturize your nails and cuticles to prevent them from drying out.
+• After removing the glue, remember to moisturize your nails and cuticles to prevent them from drying out.

 Rate this post